succinctlabs/op-succinct/book/fault_proofs/deploy.md

 - For production deployments:
   - Provide a valid `VERIFIER_ADDRESS`.
   - Configure proper `ROLLUP_CONFIG_HASH`, `AGGREGATION_VKEY`, and `RANGE_VKEY_COMMITMENT`.
 If you used the `just deploy-fdg-contracts` script, these parameters should have been automatically set correctly using `fetch_fault_dispute_game_config.rs`.
+  - Set the `OPTIMISM_PORTAL2_ADDRESS` environment variable, instead of using the default mock portal.
   - Review and adjust finality delay and duration parameters.
   - Consider access control settings.